BrenoFariasdaSilva/Worked-Example-Miner/Gemini/README.md

     - [platform](https://docs.python.org/3/library/platform.html) -> For obtaining the name of the operating system.
     - [time](https://docs.python.org/3/library/time.html) -> For handling time-related tasks, like sleeping the program to implement the retry mechanism with exponential backoff.
     - [collections.Counter](https://docs.python.org/3/library/collections.html#collections.Counter) -> For counting hashable objects in an efficient way.
+    - [threading](https://docs.python.org/3/library/threading.html) -> Used for concurrency control, particularly with the `Semaphore` object for limiting the number of threads.

 Futhermore, this project requires a virtual environment to ensure all dependencies are installed and managed in an isolated manner.
 A virtual environment is a self-contained directory tree that contains a Python installation for a particular version of Python, plus a number of additional packages.
 Using a virtual environment helps avoid conflicts between project dependencies and system-wide Python packages.